 How Long Does it Take for Insurance to Pay Out on a Stolen Vehicle?

-Insurance companies will not pay you out a claim for a stolen vehicle right away because the car may be found by the police or turn up abandoned somewhere.
+Insurance companies will not pay out a claim for a stolen vehicle right away because the car may be found by the police or turn up abandoned somewhere.
 While waiting periods vary from one insurance company to another, 30 days is the average waiting time before you are paid for a car theft claim.
-Again, remember that you will only be paid out if you have Comprehensive coverage.
+Again, remember that you will only be paid out after your car was stolen if you have Comprehensive coverage on your policy.
 You will also only be paid what the car was worth the day it was stolen.

 Car Insurance Protection